-The proposed 2019 Final Dividend will be 70% franked for Australian tax purposes.
-The unfranked portion of the dividend will be sourced from ANZ’s conduit foreign income account.
+The 2019 Final Dividend was 70% franked for Australian tax purposes.
+The unfranked portion of the dividend was sourced from ANZ’s conduit foreign income account.

-It is also proposed that New Zealand imputation credits of NZ 9 cents per ordinary share will be attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participate in the Dividend Reinvestment Plan (DRP) with respect to the 2019 Final Dividend (franking credits and New Zealand imputation credits do not attach to ordinary shares that participate in the Bonus Option Plan (BOP)).
+New Zealand imputation credits of NZ 9 cents per ordinary share were also attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participated in the Dividend Reinvestment Plan (DRP) with respect to the 2019 Final Dividend (franking credits and New Zealand imputation credits were not attached to ordinary shares that participated in the Bonus Option Plan (BOP)).

 The Record Date for the 2019 Final Dividend was 12 November 2019 and the last date for making DRP, BOP and Foreign Currency elections was 13 November 2019.